rapidjs/rapid.js/README.md

 A Fluent Interface To Rapidly Interact With APIs Create simple, resusable, and cleaner wrappers and interfaces for your API requests.

+*This is the first release of rapid and it is still in development.
+Please report any bugs to the github page.*

 Read the official docs at [http://rapidjs.io](http://rapidjs.io).

 ### Define Simple Models